 The Effect of Adultery on a Florida Divorce

 Florida is a no-fault divorce state, which means that a spouse does not have to claim any grounds for filing for divorce other than the fact that the marriage is irretrievably broken.
 However, that does not mean that the reasons behind a divorce do not affect the divorce settlement.
 If one spouse engaged in adultery during the course of the marriage, it could impact many elements of the divorce case.
 At the law office of Blair H. Chan, III, our Tampa family lawyers are here to answer all your questions about how adultery may affect the outcome of your case.
-To learn more, call or contact our office today to schedule a free consultation.
+To learn more, call or contact our office today to schedule an initial consultation.

 Effects on Property Distribution